adamstavash/Intro-to-R/README.md

-# Intro-to-R
+# Git_Lesson
-Intro to R
+This repo is intended to demonstrate using Git
+Edited by DataTroy
+Re-edited by RStudent2019